×

 Wouldn’t it be great if you could visit a dentist with no gnawing anxiety in your stomach?
 If you truly cannot overcome your fear of the dentist, anaesthetic is a fantastic – and safe – option to calm your nerves and enable your provider to do what they do best: look after you.

-For some patients, their anxiety around going to the dentist might be so extreme that they are unable to bring themselves to go at all.
-In these cases, sedation is a really beneficial way of allowing necessary work to be carried out while removing pain and fear from the equation.
+For some patients, their anxiety around going to the dentist might be so extreme that conscious sedation is a really necessary for the required work to be carried out.

 For patients who are scared of the pain associated with procedures, local anaesthetic in the mouth works fantastically.
 Intravenous sedation is when a strong Valium-type drug is injected via the veins.
 It has the benefits of the patient being put to sleep completely but does not pose the same risks as general anaesthetic.
 When we’re talking about the “risks” of general anaesthetic, though, it’s important to bear in mind that there is a one in 350,000 chance that a patient won’t wake up.
 It is extremely rare – so rare, in fact, that I myself would confidently undergo general anaesthetic in a heartbeat should I need to.